 • Vegan Chili: Combine canned beans, tomatoes, and spices for a hearty meal.

-• Stir-Fried Veggies: Toss your favorite vegetables in a pan with soy sauce and serve over rice.
+• Stir-Fried Veggies: Toss your favorite vegetables in a pan with soy sauce, rice vinegar and sesame seeds – serve over rice.

 • Smoothie Bowls: Blend fruits with plant milk and top with nuts and seeds for a nutritious breakfast.